 Unfortunately, somehow what always stands out strongest to me are those things that break up the harmony.
 For example the cute flea market that sold absolute trash to all the tour

-takers were thinking.
+Who knows what the caretakers were thinking.
 I certainly have no clue.
 The giant iron heart, seemingly buried in the center of the amphitheater, reminded me of “It” from Madeleine L’Engle’s “A Wrinkle In Time” and from the moment that thought occurred to me it was imbued with the huge evil from that story.

 However, other than those real oddities, Fiesole was charming.
 The ruins on this crisp, sunny fall day were totally spellbinding in the lack of attention paid to them.
 Yes, they were fenced in and preserved, but nature had been allowed to crawl all over them, and we climbed over and around all of the wall fragments, enjoying the miniature scenes tucked into every corner.
 The birds chirped, the air smelled like mint, and yellow leaves were just starting to scatter the ground.